sfjames/unifi/README.md

 Currently, the gem supports the following methods, which are named for and map directly to Unifi Controller API commands:

 ### login

-Call this first, and be sure that the following, self-explanator ENV variables are set: UNIFI_USER, UNIFI_PASSWORD.
+Required arguments:
+- `username`: The unifi controller user to authenticate as
+- `password`: The password for the above user

+Call this first.
 If you don't `login` first, none of your other commands will be authorized.

 ### logout